European-XFEL/Karabo/doc/run/server.rst

 Starting device servers
 ***********************

-Karabo servers are managing the lifetime of Karabo devices.
-Once a server has loaded a device class (as plugin) it can start and stop one or more instances of that device and provide it for distributed (remote) access.
+Karabo servers manage the lifetime of Karabo devices.
+Once a server has loaded a device class (as plugin) it can start and stop one or more instances of that device and provide distributed (remote) access to it.

-As Karabo provides three different APIs for devices also three different servers are needed (C++, Python, and Middle-Layer).
+As Karabo provides three different APIs for device implementation also three different servers are needed (C++, Python, and Middle-Layer).

 Despite some small differences, all servers share the following, most important
 configurations: